rmourato/rmourato.github.io/_posts/2015-03-11-unit-testing.md

 whilst the rest of the transaction could still fail.
 Thus, the test wouldn't prevent the application from failing should anything with that particular transaction fail.

-While he was correct, what this clearly demonstrated is that the transaction should be broken into more maintainable pieces that can be tested in isolation.
+While he was correct, what this demonstrated, really, is that the transaction should be broken into more maintainable pieces that can be tested in isolation.

 Going with the illusion that by testing more with a single test we are saving ourselves work and making the product more robust is **false economy**.
-What we are doing is hiding design inefficiences that need addressed before they grow even further.
+What we are doing is hiding design inefficiences that need addressed before they grow further.

-Let's see why.
+Why?

 If you target a high-level entrypoint for your tests and something wrong happens, your test suite may or may not highlight that failure - it all depends on just how many different scenarios you were able to think about.